 Mold and mildew—a homeowner's worst nightmare—love to make a home in warm, moist environments.
 And ding ding ding, bathrooms are their location of choice.

-What may just look like pesky dirt sports on our walls, shower curtains, and ceiling, are actually mold and mildew organisms that can lead to some serious health problems.
+What may just look like pesky dirt spots on our walls, shower curtains, and ceiling, are actually mold and mildew organisms that can lead to some serious health problems.

 Pretty gross now when you think about it.